Cyphophthalmi: Sexual dimorphisms

 Like most animals, Cyphophthalmi express morphological distinctions between male and female individuals.
 Male Cyphophthalmi possess a structure on their fourth pair of tarsi known as an adenostyle.
 The adenostyle usually appears as a small hornlike projection, but can take a variety of shapes, depending on species.
 The function of the adenostyle is currently unknown, but is presumably associated with chemical glands.
 Aside from the adenostyle, males in many species possess glandular pores on either the underside of the opisthosoma or the anal region, although these glands are not present in all species.
 Males in several families also possess structural modifications of the anal plate and males of certain species in the family Stylocellidae possess a modified patch of cuticle near the adenostyle known as the Rambla's organ.
 The exact function of these glands and structures is currently unknown.

 Chemical defenses

 Like most harvestmen, Cyphophthalmi rely heavily on chemical secretions for defense.
 This defensive character is particularly well developed in Cyphophthalmi, when compared to the more familiar Eupnoi and Dyspnoi.
-Cyphophthalmi possess more elaborate musculature associated with the defensive glands than other harvestmen, and the secretions, which primarily consist of a variety of napthoquinones and ketones, are thought to be more potent than in Eupnoi and Dyspnoi.
+Cyphophthalmi possess more elaborate musculature associated with the defensive glands than other harvestmen, and the secretions, which primarily consist of a variety of naphthoquinones and ketones, are thought to be more potent than in Eupnoi and Dyspnoi.